donbasta/pandora-block-cipher/README.md

-# tba-block-cipher
+# pandora-block-cipher
-Block cipher custom, belum ada namanya (tba=to be announced), for IF 4120 Kriptografi
+Pandora is a Block cipher based on Feistel Network.